Key Takeaway

 What to Consider

-Wegovy is not currently FDA-approved for type 2 diabetes treatment (Ozempic, using the same active ingredient at lower doses, carries that indication).
+Wegovy isn't currently FDA-approved for type 2 diabetes treatment (Ozempic, using compounded formulations of the active ingredient at lower doses, carries that indication).
 If your primary goal is diabetes management, your physician may prefer Ozempic over Wegovy.
 If your primary goal is weight loss and you also take metformin for insulin resistance, Wegovy is the more appropriate choice.
-Discuss your goals with your provider to ensure you are on the right formulation.
+Discuss your goals with your provider to ensure you're on the right formulation.

 Hypoglycemia risk is low with this combination.
 Neither Wegovy nor metformin typically causes dangerously low blood sugar.
 If you take other diabetes medications such as insulin or sulfonylureas, dose adjustments to those drugs may be necessary.